 Six Senses Southern Dunes, The Red Sea (Late 2023)

 Six Senses Zil Pasyon

 Immerse in a wellness retreat that enables you to feel, think, and be better.
 Through connecting to yourself, others, and nature.
 Moving your body, energy, and thoughts.
 Healing from what pains you.
 Accepting what is, to rebalance, rewild, and rechild.

 Named after the forest we take refuge in, Six Senses Vana aims to protect and nurture, providing space to discover and flourish.
-Ayurveda, Yoga, Tibetan Medicine, and Natural Healing Therapies combine with a rich daily movement schedule, deep commitment, and personalized support.
-Nourishing cuisine, experiences for all the senses, and a kind-hearted team complete the retreat.
+Ayurveda, Yoga, Tibetan Medicine, and Natural Healing Therapies combine with a kind-hearted team and personalized support.

 Rebalancing body doshas and mental gunas in a way that is unique to you through lifestyle, herbal medicine, and manual therapies.

 Find your flow and develop your spiritual practice, working towards Yog – the union of body, mind, and nature.